criblio/appscope/website/src/pages/docs/cli-reference.md

 In the AppScope CLI, the `scope` command takes a Linux command as an argument.
 That's called "scoping" the Linux command.
 For example, if you run `scope top`, we say you have "scoped" the `top` command.

-The AppScope CLI also has sub-commands, which pair with `scope` to do many things.
+The AppScope CLI also has subcommands, which pair with `scope` to do many things.
 For example, if you run `scope dash`, AppScope displays its dashboard.

-This Reference explains how to use `scope` and its arsenal of sub-commands.
+This Reference explains how to use `scope` and its arsenal of subcommands.

-### Sub-command Syntax
+### Subcommand Syntax

-To execute CLI sub-commands, the basic syntax is:
+To execute CLI subcommands, the basic syntax is:

 ```
-./scope <sub-command> [flags] [options]
+./scope <subcommand> [flags] [options]
 ```

-### Sub-commands Available
+### Subcommands Available

-To see a list of available sub-commands, enter `./scope` alone, or `./scope -h`, or `./scope --help`.
+To see a list of available subcommands, enter `./scope` alone, or `./scope -h`, or `./scope --help`.
 This displays the basic help listing below.

 ```
 Cribl AppScope Command Line Interface

 AppScope is a general-purpose observable application telemetry system.

-Running `scope` with no sub-commands will execute the `scope run` command.
+Running `scope` with no subcommands will execute the `scope run` command.

 Usage:
-  scope [sub-command]
+  scope [subcommand]

-Available Sub-commands:
+Available Subcommands:
   attach      Scope an existing PID
   completion  Generate completion code for specified shell
   dash        Display scope dashboard
   events      Outputs events for a session
   extract     Output instrumentary library files to <dir>
   flows       Observed flows from the session, potentially including payloads
-  help        Help about any sub-command
+  help        Help about any subcommand
   history     List scope session history
   k8s         Install scope in kubernetes
   logs        Display scope logs